hailex42/configure-ad/README.md

 Go back to the DC->ADUC->Nero.com
 Select Computers folder.

 Verify that client-1 appears in there.
-Drag the client-1 into the _Clients OU
+Drag the client-1 into the _Clients OU.